 Clyde is a somewhat small city located in the state of Ohio.
 With a population of 6,318 people and just one neighborhood, Clyde is the 237th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Clyde is generally considered to be a blue-collar town.
-46.65% of the Clyde workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Clyde, you'll notice that it is more blue-collar than most other communities in America.
+46.65% of Clyde’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clyde is a city of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Clyde who work in office and administrative support (9.56%), food service (5.92%), and teaching (4.34%).

 Also of interest is that Clyde has more people living here who work in computers and math than 95% of the places in the US.